Formula-Student-AI/ros-docker/README.md

 ## Instructions

-> **Warning:** If you're on a MacBook with an M-chip (most newer MacBook models) or any computer with an ARM CPU, you will need to switch to the 'dynamic-os-selection-eufs' branch after cloning the repo (`git switch dynamic-os-selection-eufs`).
+> **Warning:** If you're on a MacBook with an M-chip (most newer MacBook models) or any computer with an ARM CPU, you will need to switch to the 'dynamic-os-selection' branch after cloning the repo (`git switch dynamic-os-selection`).
 This is a temporary fix.

 0. Download VScode and Docker Desktop.
 For Windows users: Install WSL (Windows Subsystem for Linux) using `wsl --install` in PowerShell.
 When you open VSCode you need to click on the blue arrows in the bottom left of the window and then click 'connect to WSL' to open VSCode in Linux ([read more about WSL online](https://www.sitepoint.com/wsl2/) if you're having any trouble with this).
 WSL integration may have to be enabled in Docker Desktop.
 In Docker Desktop, go to: Settings -> Resources -> WSL Integration.